antfu/talks/2025-05-23/src/slides.md

 </div>

 <!--
-One ESLint rule is essential a function that takes the code and AST, reporting errors with optional fix information.
+A rule in ESLint is essential a function that takes the code and AST, reporting errors with optional fix information.

 This means that ESLint can also be a nice tool for [click] codemod.